cebartling/app-engine-ruby-spike/README.md

 # Configure the local MySQL database

+We will be using Cloud SQL in the Google App Engine Managed VMs environment, which is basically a hosted MySQL system.
+Thus, we will need MySQL in our local development environment for development and testing purposes.

 # Using devise
 [Devise](https://github.com/plataformatec/devise) is a Ruby gem for flexible authentication solution for Rails based on Warden.
 It’s very popular with the Rails crowd and we’re going to use it in this spike solution application.
 Check out their [documentation](http://devise.plataformatec.com.br/) to see all the great support devise gives you for managing authentication and accounts.